All information about Para Badminton History can NOT be used on Wikipedia!

 xxxx – 2020 Dr Silvia Albrecht / Switzerland

-xxxx – today Dr Syamsul Rizal / Malaysia
+xxxx – today Dr Syamsul Rizal Abu Amin / Malaysia

 xxxx – today Dr Phitsanu Suntornpiyapan / Thailand